 As always when dealing with money and personal belongings, keep your things close to your person and don’t divulge your pin to anyone.
 Sling your bag across your body, don’t carry large amounts of cash with you and leave your more valuable possessions in the safe in your room.
 When using your camera, make sure to stow it safely in your bag while you’re not using it to avoid leaving it somewhere where others may be opportunistic.

 The best way to avoid safety issues when travelling in any city is to take a cab but this shouldn’t be necessary when navigating most cities during the day as long as you abide by the above precautions.
 It’s best to use internationally recognised services such as Uber when travelling to places like South Africa but in countries where this doesn’t operate, make certain to find the number for a reputable company from your hotel reception.
 A positive aspect to using these services in Africa is that they are actually quite affordable compared to many comparable services in Europe or the United States.

 Tours with Rhino Africa can be tailor-made according to the experience you’re after.
 When travelling solo you might like to book ventures that include group activities or use hotels, lodges and camps that are all-inclusive and more intimate for easier connection with fellow travellers.
-Enquire now and speak to one of our consultants about creating a trip that is right for you.
+We have travel specials that could suit you perfectly while travelling alone.

 This wannabe blogger comes all the way from a little town called Nelspruit in the province of Mpumalanga.
 After taking on The Mother City, she hopes to explore more of the world, all the while keeping her focus on sustainability and equality.